 If you’ve read the start of my recent Retrospectacle on World of Warcraft then you might understand that both Tim and I were big time fans of Blizzard’s MMO.
 We loved that game and everything about it and both of us, at one point or another, reached the end-game raiding content (even getting quite far at […]Read More Why Wildstar?

+Release Date city There are two pretty big release dates to inform all you folks about and both are for March next year.
 First up is Gears of War Judgement, the next Gears game which will be a prequel for the whole series and will follow Damon Baird and his own crew of four and […]Read More Endweek News – Release Dates, Interesting Stuff and Videos

 A few different Indie Games have been given release dates in the very near future, so if any of the following games are oens you are looking forward to then you can mark down some dates in your diary: Insanely Twisted Shadow Planet (just confirmation that the PC version will be released, with the Xbox […]Read More Indie Games – Release date city

 Much like the name suggests, Funcom’s MMO The Secret World is something of a mystery to us at MMGaming.
 Despite being alerted to it by a helpful comment way back when we started up this lovely website news for The Secret World has been few and far between.
 I’m not even sure how much hype […]Read More The Secret World gets a release date

 38 Studios in conjunction with Big Huge Games and EA today released Kingdom’s of Amalur: Reckoning in North America and it will be coming to stores in Europe on the 10th.
 If you haven’t heard anything about it it’s a massive fantasy RPG which looks to have gameplay similar to that of Dragon Age (in […]Read More Kingdom’s of Amalur: Reckoning – radio silence much?